 Twitter handle: @jeffmason1

-A federal judge on Wednesday awarded Google Inc the attorneys' fees it incurred defending a patent infringement case brought by a video technology company.
+A federal appeals court on Monday said Qualcomm Inc was entitled to $1.8 million in attorneys' fees it incurred in a patent case brought against it by a freight-shipping company.

 A federal appeals court on Friday ruled that Paleteria La Michoacana Inc (PLM), a U.S. maker of Mexican-style popsicles called paletas, did not violate the trademark rights of a company that used the same brand in Mexico.